redhat-cap-exchange/dev_competition/SIGNUP.md

 ## Create a project proposal

-We use [GitHub Issues](https://github.com/redhatgsiexchange/dev_competition/issues) to register project proposals and to collaborate on the refinement of the project specification.
+We use [GitHub Issues](https://github.com/redhatgsiexchange/dev_competition/issues) to register project proposals and to collaborate on the refinement of the project description.
 The issue MUST explain what your project is about, why it is relevant for customers, what technology will be used, etc. Other participants can then comment or offer their help.

 To start, create a [new issue](https://github.com/redhatgsiexchange/dev_competition/issues/new?template=project-proposal.md) for your project and provide the following information: